-The Company's activities include the exploration and processing of minerals from properties in Argentina including the Mina Martha project (Note 8).
-On the basis of information to date, the Company has not yet determined whether the Exploration properties contain economically recoverable ore reserves.
-The underlying value of the mineral properties is entirely dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or a sale of these properties.
+The Company's activities include the exploration and processing of minerals from properties in Argentina including the La Josefina project and the Mina Martha project (Note 8).
+On the basis of information to date, the Company has not yet determined whether the exploration properties contain economically recoverable ore reserves.
+The underlying value of the mineral properties is entirely dependent upon the existence of reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or a sale of these properties.
 The Mina Martha project was purchased in the second quarter of 2016 and refurbishing activities began in late 2016.
 The Company finished all refurbishments to the Mina Martha project in the first quarter of 2017 and began selling concentrate in the second quarter of 2017.

-Despite the sale of concentrate, the Mina Martha project remains in the exploration stage because management has not established proven or probable ore reserves required to be classified in either the development or production stage.
+Despite the sale of concentrate, the La Josefina and Mina Martha projects remains in the exploration stage because management has not established reserves as defined by SEC Industry Guide 7 required to be classified in either the development or production stage.
 As such, the sales of concentrate are classified as silver and gold recovery, net of expenses in profit and loss.